Cath127/mp1-new-york/README.md

     * ###
       The bottom part of the home section has four Font Awesome icons which are linked to useful websites which open on a new page.
 On a mobile device the icons are in a vertical line, a medium device icons are 2x2 and on large devices are positioned in a horizontal line.

+  * ### Tips Section
+    * ###
+      The tips section consists of free tips, discouted tips and a form to submit tips.

+    * ###
+      Both the free tips and discounted tips column have five tips and buttons to get more information about each one.
+On a mobile device these are underneath each other but display side by side on medium devices and bigger.

+    * ###
+      The form part is for someone who has visited New York is able to submit their own tip.

+  * ### Gallery
+    * ###
+      The Gallery section consists of cards showing a photograph and text about some of the most iconic features of the city.

+    * ###
+      On a mobile device, three cards are displayed vertically: Central Park, Grand Central Station and Times Square.
+On medium devices, four cards are displayed 2x2, all the mobile cards and Brooklyn Bridge.
+On large devices, six cards are displayed 3x2 with Staten Island Ferry and Outdoor cinema being the two new cards.

+  * ### Footer
+    * ###
+      The Footer section consists of an email address ( thriftynyc@example.com) and social link icons for Facebook, X, Instagram and Tiktok.

 ## Accessibility
+  I have tried to make the website as accessible to everyone as possible.
+The ways in which I've done this are:
+  * ###
+    Using semantic HTML
+  * ###
+    Using descriptive alt attributes for images throughout the site.
+  * ###
+    Using easy to read dyslexia friendly fonts.
+  * ###
+    Using a relevant yet contrasting colour scheme on the whole page.
+  * ###
+    Providing clear navigation

 ## Technologies Used